 The IPV (inactivated poliovirus) immunization helps prevent polio.
 It has replaced the older oral polio vaccine.
 Polio can cause muscle pain and paralysis of one or both legs or arms.
 It may also paralyze the muscles used to breathe and swallow.
 It can lead to death.

 The Hib immunization helps prevent Haemophilus influenza type b, a leading cause of serious illness in children.
 It can lead to meningitis, pneumonia and a severe throat infection that can cause choking.

 The Hepatitis B (HB) immunization helps prevent hepatitis B virus infection, an infection of the liver that can lead to liver cancer and death.

 The DTap-IPV-Hib immunization (diphtheria, tetanus, and pertussis, polio, and Haemophilus influenza type b) is given at 18 months of age.

-The Tdap-IPV immunization (tetanus, diphtheria and pertussis, and inactivated poliovirus) is also given between ages 4-5 years.
+The Td-IPV immunization is given between ages 4-5 years.

 The Tdap immunization (tetanus, diphtheria and pertussis) is given again in Grade 9 as part of the school immunization program.

 The Td immunization is used as a booster to the DTaP immunization.
 It helps prevent tetanus and diphtheria every 10 years as an adult throughout life.
 One dose should be given as Tdap if not previously given in adulthood.